 Step 4 – Submit your Online Application

 Applications are due on the second Friday of each Fall and Winter semester.
 The online application is now active and there is a $5 fee for each application submitted.
 If you wish to apply, you may view the requirements for the individual emphases by clicking the links above in Step 3.
-The Fall 2016 application period has now closed.
-The Winter 2017 application deadline is January 20, 2017, at 11:59 pm MST.
+The Winter 2017 application period has now closed.
+The Fall 2017 application deadline is September 15, 2017, at 11:59 pm MST.

 If you have technical issues while submitting your online application, please email email@example.com between 9:00 am and 9:00 pm CST.
 You may also consult the FAQ page on their website.
 PLEASE SUBMIT YOUR APPLICATION EARLY IN ORDER TO AVOID ANY POSSIBLE WEBSITE DIFFICULTIES.
 IF YOU ARE APPLYING TO THE ADVERTISING SEQUENCE, PLEASE ALLOW UP TO TWO HOURS TO COMPRESS AND UPLOAD YOUR VIDEO.